Learn more about our Advertising Disclosure

 Things to do in St. Paul

-• Arts and culture: St. Paul features a variety of museums and cultural arts centers, including the Science Museum of Minnesota, Minnesota History Center, Historic Fort Snelling, James J. Hill House, and Minnesota Children's Museum.
+• Arts and culture: From historic museums to vibrant art centers, St. Paul offers cultural landmarks like the Science Museum of Minnesota, Minnesota History Center, Historic Fort Snelling, and James J. Hill House.

 FAQ